mtceballos/SIRENAdoc/SIRENA.rst

 4.- If :option:`samplesDown` samples of the derivative are below the threshold, the process of looking for a new pulse starts again.

 In contrast to apply either of the last two detection algorithms, for testing and debugging purposes SIRENA code can be run in **perfect detection** mode, leaving out the detection stage, provided the (pairs or triplets of) simulated pulses are at the same position in all the RECORDS.
-In this case the start sample of the first/second/third pulse in the record is taken from the input parameter(s) :option:`tstartPulse1`, :option:`tstartPulse2`, :option:`tstartPulse3` (parameters :option:`scaleFactor`, :option:`samplesUp` or :option:`nSgms` would then not be required).
+In this case the start sample of the first/second/third pulse in the record is taken from the input parameter(s) :option:`tstartPulse1` [#]_, :option:`tstartPulse2`, :option:`tstartPulse3` (parameters :option:`scaleFactor`, :option:`samplesUp` or :option:`nSgms` would then not be required).
 Currently no subsample pulse rising has been implemented in the simulations nor in the reconstruction code (future development).

+.. [#] :option:`tstartPulse1` can also be a string with the file name containing the tstart (in seconds) of every pulse.

 .. _grade: